 Driven by her passion for human rights education, in 2017 Allison participated in the Srebrenica Summer Institute in Bosnia and in 2018 travelled to Aushwitz with a Holocaust survivor through the generous funding of the CANDLES Holocaust Museum Teacher Fellowship.
 Most recently, Allison received a Qatar Foundation Professional Development Grant to travel to Jordan in the Spring of 2019 and was selected to participate in the National World War II Museum’s Summer Institute for Teachers.
 An active member of the NYSCSS Human Rights Committee, Allison continues to create and present professional development workshops pertaining to global human rights issues for both local and national conferences.
 In addition, Allison is currently earning her Ph.D. in Social Studies Education at Teachers College, Columbia University and serves as an Adjunct Instructor at both Teachers College and Hunter College in New York City where she instructs courses in Social Studies Education and Curriculum and Instruction.

 Tim Potts graduated from the State University of New York at Cortland with a BA in Secondary Social Studies.
 He also holds an MS Degree in Social Studies from the State University of New York at New Paltz.
-For 29 years, Tim has taught 6th and 7th grade social studies at the Robert J. Kaiser Middle School (Monticello Central School District) and is the Department Instructional Lead.
-Tim has been a member of the council for over 25 years and is a former Middle School and Curriculum & Assessment Chair & Co-Chair.
+Tim has also completed additional graduate work at Cornell University.
+For 31 years, Tim has taught middle and high school Social Studies within the Monticello Central School District serving in various leadership positions.
+Tim has been a member of the council for over 27 years and is a former Middle School and Curriculum & Assessment Chair & Co-Chair.
 In 2005, he was awarded the NYSCSS Middle School Teacher Award.
 He, is a Past President (2012-13) of the Council and was the founding President of the Sullivan County Council for Social Studies (1990’s).
 During Tim's NYSCSS Presidency he co-developed the NYSCSS Task Force to address the implementation of NYSED's SS Framework with other SS leaders statewide.
 Since 2015, Tim has held the position of the Treasurer and has updated & introduced new fiduciary practices making the Council's finances significantly stronger.
 He also serves as the chair of the Sites Committee which serves to locate & develop convention & conference locations.
-During the March 2018 Convention, Tim was surprised & honored with the NYSCSS Distinguished Service Award for his years of service to the profession & organization.
+During the 2018 Convention, Tim was honored with the NYSCSS Distinguished Service Award for his years of service to the profession & organization.
 Tim was a member of the New York State Education Department’s Content Advisory Panel for Social Studies since its inception in 2011 to 2018 chairing the Curriculum & Assessment portion of the panel.
-Rounding out his service to his profession, Tim is also active in the leadership of the National Council for the Social Studies & was recently nominated to a three year term on the board of the National Social Studies Supervisory Association.
+Rounding out his service to his profession, Tim is also active in the leadership of the National Council for the Social Studies serving a three year term on the board of the National Social Studies Supervisory Association.

 Copyright New York State Council for the Social Studies